Omnitoken

 Chain Requirements

-Upon boarding the platform, your portfolio will be enabled for Omnitoken with a Chain ID assigned automatically, allowing your Merchants to plug and play with the new terminal to mint new Omnitokens to their Chains upon successful boarding.
+Upon boarding the platform, your portfolio is enabled for Omnitoken with a Chain ID assigned automatically, allowing your Merchants to plug and play with the new terminal to mint new Omnitokens to their Chains upon successful boarding.

 Vaults

 A Vault serves as a secure digital repository within a Merchant's chain where Omnitokens are stored.
 These Omnitokens are unique digital tokens generated from transactions to replace sensitive payment information, ensuring secure and seamless payment processing.
 The Vault enhances security measures by safeguarding these tokens and provides traceability for transactions.
-By utilizing the Omnitoken Vault, s can securely manage and utilize Omnitokens for various payment transactions, aligning with industry standards and supporting advanced payment technologies.
+By using the Omnitoken Vault, you can securely manage and use Omnitokens for various payment transactions, aligning with industry standards and supporting advanced payment technologies.